 See full Key Goal details & large schematic below.

-e-waste, soft plastics and all "good" and "waste" clothing.
+WE COLLECT: e-waste, soft plastics plus both "good" and unwearable "waste" clothing and homewares.

 1. "good" clothing is donated to Vinnies